Salespeople face numerous challenges on a daily basis- to generate more leads and move them through the sales pipeline quickly.

 - The average length of the sales cycle.

 As you most probably know, the longer a lead stays in the pipeline, the less likely you can close it.
-Which is why calculating the total value of your pipeline isn’t something that you should rely on.
+That’s the reason why calculating the total value of your pipeline isn’t something that you should rely on.

 So, basically, the quality of your pipeline can’t be measured only by the number of leads in it as well as the value of your average deal size.

-A healthy pipeline is the one which ensures a smooth transition of prospects through all the stages of the sales cycle.
+A healthy pipeline is the one that ensures a smooth transition of prospects through all the stages of the sales cycle.

-Every one of these four factors needs optimization, and even slight changes can increase the pipeline velocity as well as increase your revenue.
+Even slight changes in the way you do things can increase the pipeline velocity as well as increase your revenue.